dave3vans/DreamControl/README.md

 Currently, the system is designed for my DAW of choice which is **Cubase**, and the plugin can be used with it's Control Room feature, but it could easily be adapted to support Logic, Bitwig, or other DAWs.

 ## Features
- - Switch between your mix and 6 different other sources
+ - Switch between your mix and 6 other sources
- - Switch between 4 different sets of monitor speakers
+ - Switch between 4 sets of monitor speakers
  - Monitor level knob (ALPS endless encoder) with 16x RGB LED ring to show position
  - No analog electronics required - converters can be connected directly to monitors for cleanest signal path
  - Monitor Mute, Dim and Reference options (can set dim and reference levels in plugin)